abdulwasio2521/java-dsa-practice/Array and Loops/README.md

 Multi-dimensional Arrays: Working with 2D matrices.

 List Of Problems (Solved):
-~ Problem 01 --- Sum and Average: Calculate total sum and arithmetic mean of an integer array.
+~ Problem 0001 --- Sum and Average: Calculate total sum and arithmetic mean of an integer array.
-~ Problem 02 --- Find Maximum and Minimum: Identify the highest and lowest numerical values in an array.
+~ Problem 0002 --- Find Maximum and Minimum: Identify the highest and lowest numerical values in an array.
+~ Problem 0003 --- Reverse the Array: Change the order of elements so the last becomes the first, without using second array!